-The growth momentum experienced by the global economy in 2024 is expected to continue in 2025, although to a slightly lower extend.
+"The growth momentum experienced by the global economy in 2024 is expected to continue in 2025, although to a slightly lower extent.
 While major central banks are likely to succeed in reining in inflation rates and keeping them at an average of around 2% in the medium to long term, short-term inflation rates could fall below the 2% target in the euro zone.
 However, with services inflation slowing less sharply and wage growth remaining relatively high, uncertainty remains regarding the individual timeline of central banks for reaching target inflation levels.
 The forecasts below are highly dependent on recent developments and may change, especially in the event of unforeseen shocks.

-The euro zone's real gross domestic product is projected to see slightly stronger growth in 2025 compared to the previous year, albeit at a low level given the multiple burdening factors.
-The main challenges here continue to be an ailing industrial sector, and, above all, a weak German economy despite the increased deficit spending.
+Against the backdrop of multiple burdening factors, the euro zone's real gross domestic product is projected to see growth in 2025 on the same level as in 2024.
+The main challenges here continue to be an ailing industrial sector, and, above all, a weak German economy - despite the increased deficit spending.
 On the one hand, the economy is set to benefit from monetary policy easing, as the ECB is expected to continue cutting interest rates.
 However, the threat of US tariffs will affect the European economy and the extreme uncertainty around trade and economic policy should hamper business decisions.

-Positive real economic growth is also expected for the UK in the full year 2025, likely in the rage of the growth figures of the euro zone.
+Positive real economic growth is also expected for the UK in the full year 2025, likely slightly more positive than in the euro zone.
 Growth will be impacted due to tighter fiscal policy, the lagged effects of past interest rate hikes, and heightened global trade policy uncertainty.

-The US should see growth levels significantly ahead of the euro zone and the UK in 2025, but lower than in 2024.
-An increase in policy uncertainty and the reduction in federal employment is likely to feed into an increase in unemployment rate.
+The US should see growth levels above the euro zone and the UK in 2025, but significantly lower than in 2024.
+An increase in policy uncertainty and the reduction in federal employment is likely to feed into an increase in unemployment rate and slower economic activity.
 Also, spending and tax-related measures under a Republican administration could bump up the budget deficit.
 However, due to legislative delays and the staggered impact of measures, it is likely that growth for 2025 will only be affected to a limited extent.
-At the same time, negative effects resulting from higher tariffs and reduced migration under Trump will manifest themselves gradually and may impact long-term economic growth.
+At the same time, negative effects resulting from higher tariffs and reduced migration under Trump will weigh on growth in 2025 and may even impact long-term economic growth.